Palo Alto, CA

 I participated in the revision of the

-Java "memory model", and more recently led a successful effort
+Java "memory model", and subsequently led a successful effort

 to properly define shared variable semantics in C and C++.